cs10/bjc-su25/_projects/project6-proposals.md

 So now that you’ve got a project idea in mind, it’s time to write about it!
 The questions you should answer in your project proposal are below.
 We recommend you draft your answers out on a Google Doc or Word document before submitting them into Gradescope.

 - Who are the members of the group?
 List each group member’s name and SID.
 You should work in pairs of 2, but if you want to work alone (or in groups of 3) you’ll need to get explicit permission from your TA during the meeting.
 This is a complicated project, so we very rarely permit students to work solo.
-- What language will your project be in?
-Python or Snap?
-If you’re doing a graphics-heavy project, we recommend Snap!, as staff will have limited capacity to assist with debugging Python libraries.
-If you’re not sure, pick whichever you and your group feels more comfortable coding in, and you can check in with your TA/tutor about it later.
 - What is your vision for the project?
 Describe the specific project and the major 2-3 features (listed above) you’d like to accomplish.
 Groups of 2 should list 2 features, groups of 3 should list 3.
 Please go into detail on this one, even if you think your project is well-known!
 The clearer you are, the better your TA/tutor will be able to help you adjust the project if it falls outside the optimal range of complexity.
 - How will someone interact with your project?
 Describe the controls that will be used.
 For Projects 1-2, the answer to this question would be text input via keyboard.
 For Project 3, the answer would be keyboard controls/arrow keys.
 - What are the technical elements behind your features?
 Go into more detail about your preliminary thoughts about how you’ll make the 2-3 features happen.
 What you come up with here doesn’t have to be exactly what you end up doing, but it should convey how you plan on implementing the project in terms of blocks/functions or computing ideas.
 For example, Pytris utilizes object-oriented programming to build and abstract different elements of the game.